-Looking back to my rookie days, I made the newbie reporter’s obnoxious mistake of marching up to people and attacking them with questions.
-Groan.
-This is what comes from watching too many Hollywood movies: The public has a right to know, dammit…
+Looking back to my rookie days, I made the newbie reporter’s obnoxious mistake of marching up to people and attacking them with questions. <Groan.> This is what comes from watching too many Hollywood movies: The public has a right to know, dammit…

 Oh, really?
 It took me years to understand that asking questions is a privilege.
 Questions can make people uncomfortable.
 They can be intrusive.
+But with active listening and strategically paced questions, the best interviews can feel like two people speaking their truth to each other.

 Be worthy of that trust.